Chapter 14:

 The creature growled again, a mixture of bat and lion noises.

-“Run!”
-I shouted at her, grabbing the creature's other leg with my remaining hand.
+“Run!”, I shouted at her, grabbing the creature's second leg with my other hand.

 One bookshelf knocked over the next, in an extraordinarily noisy chain reaction.
 The creature grunted again, flapping its wings and slowly climbing toward the library's second floor.

 As it climbed, I could see its details.
-It was clearly a moth-man, just as it had been described in the forums.
-Its eyes glowed like red gemstones, reflecting the dim light that illuminated the room.
+It was clearly a moth-man, just as it had been described in the forums' sightings.
+Its eyes glowed like red gemstones, staring directly at me, like a moth to an open flame.

-Yukina , meanwhile, had finally managed to wield the bow and arrow and was aiming at the creature.
+Yukina , meanwhile, had finally managed to wield her bow and arrow and took aim at the Mothman.

-An arrow was fired, and it was possible to hear it cutting through the wind.
+An arrow was fired, and iI could hear it cutting through the wind.

 To my surprise, my sister was braver than she let on.